supersabbath/online-shop/README.md

 - Search products using keyword and/or category
 - Ability to filter and sort products by price
 - Users can add products to shopping cart
-- Uses query strings (e.g. so that one can share link)
+- Uses query strings when looking for products (e.g. so that one can share link)

 # How to use